cyber-shah/6740-labs/lab-2/lab2.md

 In condition a, the port is closed, b marks the port as filtered whereas c, means that the port could be open or filters are blocking the communication.
 Therefore, no response means that the port could be open.
-### 14. (Bonus)
->Describe your results using ZMap scanning the virtual network.
-Discuss the differ- ences between nmap and ZMap, in terms of design, functionality, techniques, and performance.

 ### 15. DNS enumeration
 > What additional DNS names did you find with DNS enumeration?